 Beaches, history, shopping and fine dining blend with championship tennis and a national forest in the diverse area east of the Cooper River.

 Surf and sun lovers are drawn to the Isle of Palms with its rental beachfront homes and boardwalk, nightclubs and restaurants.
-The IOP Connector offers sweeping views of the island and the Atlantic Ocean as the driver descends from the highest point of the bridge.

 Further north on U.S. 17, the tempo relaxes into the vast expanses of the Francis Marion National Forest and Cape Romaine National Wildlife Refuge.
-This is prime country for fishing, wildlife watching, picnicking, and wilderness hiking and biking.
+This is prime country for hunting, fishing, wildlife watching, picnicking, and wilderness hiking and biking.

-Once a sleepy village, the town has grown to a bustling place of 65,000 residents that touts its low crime rate, highly-rated schools and upscale shopping epitomized by the sprawling Towne Centre on U.S. Highway 17.
+Once a sleepy village, the town has grown to a bustling place of 65,000 residents that touts its low crime rate, highly rated schools and upscale shopping epitomized by the sprawling Towne Centre on U.S. Highway 17.

 The town is home to the Charles Pinckney National Historic Site, the Palmetto Islands County Park and Boone Hall Plantation, one of America’s oldest working plantations.
 It has been continuously growing and producing crops for more than 320 years.